MicrosoftDocs/memdocs/memdocs/intune/configuration/device-features-configure.md

   - macOS 13.0 and newer

   This feature is part of the [Microsoft Enterprise SSO plug-in](/entra/identity-platform/apple-sso-plugin) in Microsoft Entra.
-It enables single sign-on (SSO) using passwordless authentication, Microsoft Entra ID password or smart card.
+It enables single sign-on (SSO) using passwordless authentication, Microsoft Entra ID users account or smart card.
 It also allows users to sign into their macOS devices using their Microsoft Entra ID, instead of a local account.
 In Intune, you create a settings catalog policy that configures the Platform SSO settings.

   **Platform SSO** includes the **SSO app extension**.
-Platform SSO enhances the SSO app extension capabilities beyond single sign-on to apps and websites with more granular control over authentication methods, ability to create new organizational users on log-in, and assign authorization modes for users.
+The SSO app extension enables single sign-on to apps and websites.
+Platform SSO extends these features.
+It gives you more granular control over authentication methods, the ability to create new organizational users at sign in, and assign authorization modes for users.

   For more information on Platform SSO, go to [Configure Platform SSO for macOS devices in Microsoft Intune](platform-sso-macos.md).